 Should You Have a First-Generation Smart Meter Installed?

-Energy suppliers can continue to install the first-generation of smart meters until 5 October 2018 at present, this may change.
+Energy suppliers were permitted to install first-generation smart meters until 5 October 2018.
 First-generation meters are not compatible with all energy suppliers until an upgrade of the system takes place in 2019 when first-generation meters should be compatible with all energy suppliers.

 If you want a smart meter now but your energy supplier is not offering second-generation meters, you can still accept the meter but be aware that if you switch supplier, you may need to send meter readings to your new energy supplier if you switch to one that cannot receive the data.